FTWtoday City Guide Live Banner

 Nearby: Sundance Square, Tarrant County Courthouse

-The first Pythian Castle Hill was built in 1881 — after a tragic fire, it was rebuilt in 1901 and served as the city’s first coin-operated laundry + first offset printing press.
+The first Pythian Castle Hall was built in 1881 — after a tragic fire, it was rebuilt in 1901 and served as the city’s first coin-operated laundry + first offset printing press.
 It’s now a Recorded Texas Historic Landmark and houses Haltom’s Jewelers.

 Livestock Exchange Building

-The Livestock Exchange now houses the North Fort Worth Historical Society Museum | Photo by FTWtoday
+The Livestock Exchange Building now houses the North Fort Worth Historical Society Museum. | Photo by FTWtoday

 Livestock Exchange Building